smycynek/baby-shape-swipe/README.md

 Shape flashcards for parents and kids

-Version 1.0
+* Version 1.0
-Copyright 2018 Steven Mycynek
+* Copyright 2018 Steven Mycynek
+* App Store: Coming soon!

 ## Privacy policy for iOS AppStore

-No data is collected or stored locally or on the cloud.
+* No data in Baby Shape Swipe is collected or stored locally or on the cloud.

 ## Basics